Kenneth E. Hagin

 In 1974 Rev. Hagin founded what is now Rhema Bible Training College.
 The school has campuses all over the world and continues to expand.

+Until shortly before his death, Rev. Hagin continued to travel and teach throughout the United States and into Canada conducting All Faiths’ Crusades and other special meetings.
 Known as the “father of the modern faith movement,” Rev. Hagin was a dynamic preacher, teacher, and prophet.
 His teachings and books are filled with vivid stories that show God’s power and truth working in his life and the lives of others.
 He will be remembered not only as a great minister but as a great family man—for his family was his heart.
 He was there at every milestone ready to talk, to answer, to pray.
 He was a man whose belly laugh filled the room at the sight of one of his grandchildren or great-grandchildren.